SGMartin/mv_mafia_bot/README.md

 ## Introduction

-This is a python based automatic vote count bot designed **specifically** for www.mediavida.com.
+This is a python based automatic vote count bot designed **exclusively** for www.mediavida.com.
 The bot revolves around two main components: an HTML parser powered by the _BeautifulSoup_ library and _RoboBrowser_ for forms management.